pymor/pymor/README.md

 -------

-Should you have any questions regarding pyMOR or wish to contribute, do not hestitate to contact us via our GitHub discussions forum:
+Should you have any questions regarding pyMOR or wish to contribute, do not hesitate to contact us via our GitHub discussions forum:

 <https://github.com/pymor/pymor/discussions>